Chenyt-Dev/coding/AAA_No_Categories.md

 ### 60. Permutation Sequence
 * The idea is simple, just some math.
 * Code can be cleaner by using something like -1.

+### 61. Rotate List
+* Basically same idea.